In just three days the inaugural Global Poker Masters - a "World Cup of Poker" - will take place at the Hilton Hotel in Malta.

 Bertrand Grospellier (FRA), Eugene Katchalov (UKR), Phil Gruissem and Marvin Rettenmaier (GER).

 The names on each of the eight teams representing the eight "most successful" nations in poker are unprecedented.
-(Find a complete list of teams and players here).

 Over the two days of the event everyone will play against everyone in different games and formats.
 Skill will decide the overall champion rather than luck.